cldf-datasets/uratyp/README.md

 ### `Languages.csv`

-This file contains information on the languages from where the data was collected.
-It includes the names of the languages, their subfamilies, Glottocodedes, ISO language codes, latitudes and longitudes.
+This file contains information on the languages from where the data was collected using the UT questionnaire and/or GB questionnaire.
+The table includes the names of the languages, their subfamilies, Glottocodedes, ISO language codes, latitudes and longitudes.

 ### Funders and supporters
 Kipot ja kielet (‘Pots and languages’) project, funded by the University of Turku (2018–2020); the URKO (Uralilainen Kolmio = ‘Uralic Triangle’) project, funded by the Academy of Finland (2020–2022); The Collegium for Transdisciplinary Studies in Archeology, Genetics and Linguistics, University of Tartu (2018–)